Secure Multi-Party Computation in Spatial Analytics

 def unscale_coordinate(scaled: int) -> float:

-Field elements above PRIME/2 are interpreted as the signed residue,
+Field elements above PRIME/2 are interpreted as the signed residue, so

-so the original negative coordinate is recovered.
+the original negative coordinate is recovered rather than a huge positive.

 """